plantain-00/clean-scripts/README.md

 }
 ```

-All programs will be killed(send `SIGINT` actually) after all scripts end, or any script errors.
+A program will be killed(send `SIGINT` actually) after the script end.

 The cpu and memory check runs every 1 second.